 I once listed a house that was about 23 years old.
 It still contained appliances in the kitchen that was as old as the house.

 These appliances look very old-style and didn't present a great look of the kitchen.
 In the contrary, other features in the house looked great.
 But the kitchen appliances immediately took my attention, and as I considered them, I was aware that any home buyer would want to take a second look at them before making an offer on the house.

 Potential home buyers will undoubtedly have fears when faced with old furniture and appliances that have suffered the wear of time.
 The house needed cleaning, and the appliances needed to look even better if the seller was to present it well.
-I advised the seller to do some serious cleaning, and if possible, to replace the old furnitures and appliances with new ones.
+I advised the seller to do some serious cleaning, and if possible, to replace the old types of furniture and appliances with new ones.

 Cleaning the house, removing stains, and rust will make the house look more presentable.
 Buyers will always want to look inside, they'll want to make sure that the house looks clean.
 But there is another reason for cleaning, and renovating the house before you put it up for sale.